a castle things to do in Ireland

 Provided the weather is agreeable, I suggest that you take the walk from either Dunseverick Castle known as the North Antrim Cliff Path, 9 kilometers/5 miles away, or from the small seaside village of Portballinatrae, a much shorter walk of about 3.6 miles (almost 6 kilometers).

-The beauty of the Coastal Causeway is incredible and what better way to see it than to walk along its shores?
+The beauty of the Coastal Causeway is incredible and what better way to see it than to walk along this magnificent piece of coastline?

 Once you get to the Causeway, you are free to explore to your heart’s content.
 The visitor center is a short walk away, but again, no need to go there if you don’t want to spend the extra money.